MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 With ranges, you can simply call `std::ranges::sort(myVector);` which is treated as if you had called `std::sort(myVector.begin(), myVector.end());` In range libraries, algorithms take ranges as parameters (although they can also take iterators, if you want).
 Examples of range algorithms available in `<algorithm>` include `copy`, `copy_n`, `copy_if`, `all_of`, `any_of`, and `none_of`, `find`, `find_if`, and `find_if_not`, `count` and `count_if`, `for_each` and `for_each_n`, `equal` and `mismatch`.

 Code that is easier to write and more readable is great, but the benefits of ranges go further than that.
 They also make it easier to filter and transform collections of data in part by allowing you to compose STL algorithms more easily.

-Because ranges don't own elements like a container does, they're lightweight.
-The time it takes to copy, move, or assign a range is constant no matter how many elements it points to.

 ## A ranges example